Mechanical Engineering Industry Association: History

 Shortly after that – in 1950 – VDMA established a liaison office in the German capital, Bonn.
 A year later, the Gesellschaft zur Förderung des Maschinen- und Anlagenbaus mbH (society for the promotion of mechanical and plant engineering, GzF) and the Maschinenbau Verlag GmbH (later VDMA Verlag) were founded.
 In 1954, VDMA took part in founding the Europe Liaison Group of the European Mechanical, Electrical, Electronic and Metalworking Industries (Orgalime) in Brussels, Belgium.

 In 1966, VDMA's headquarters moved to Niederrad, a district of Frankfurt.
 A number of sub-organizations were founded over the following years: Forschungskuratorium Maschinenbau e.V. (research association for the mechanical engineering industry, FKM) in 1968, Dokumentation Maschinenbau e.V.
 (DOMA) and the Deutsche Maschinenbau-Institut (German mechanical engineering institute, DMI) now Maschinenbau-Institut GmbH (MBI) in 1972, the Fachinformationszentrum Technik (technology information center) in 1979.

 During the next few years, political contacts were established and intensified on a national and international scale.
 VDMA established a liaison office in Brussels in 1972; another followed in Tokyo in 1984.
 In 1980, the Association changed its German name from Verein Deutscher Maschinenbau-Anstalten to Verband Deutscher Maschinen- und Anlagenbau.
 The abbreviation, VDMA, remained the same.
 VDMA's Impuls Foundation was founded in 1992, followed by VDMA Gesellschaft für Forschung und Innovation mbH (society for research and innovation, VFI) in 1998.
 That same year, VDMA's Berlin office was inaugurated.
+In 2024, the VDMA General Assembly decided to officially change the name: The new association name is VDMA e.V.